denisroy1/NGS-usat/README.md

 ## 6 – NGS-usat disclaimer and note

 **6.1 –** NGS-usat is freely available and was scripted in R so that it would essentially be platform independent and thus have broader use capacity.
 However, because it uses other R packages and modules in both R and BIOCONDUCTOR, and because Windows, Macs, Linux/Unix systems have different embedded defaults, it may be that the scripts work more efficiently in one system or another.
-Most of the scripts were written using Mac OSX, but the Windows version seems more stable and faster.
+Most of the scripts were written using MacOS, but the Windows version seems more stable and faster.
 For example, preparing and scoring the data for 191 individuals at locus Omy325 (clean locus) using the ‘prepare_data.R’ and the ‘autoscr_locus.r’ scripts took 1.126, and 12.049 minutes, respectively.
 This was run on a DELL Alien-AURORA_R4 system with 8 intel ® i7-3820 cores clocked at 3.60 GHz, 32 Gb RAM and a 64 bit operating Windows 7-Ultimate.
 It is important to note, however, that the scripts do not currently apply parallel computing techniques.
 The recommended setup (described in section 1) seemed to work best, but other alternative workflows may work as well.
 The authors make no claim that the scripts provided are error free and do not guarantee correct scoring.
 However, the scripts did take some time to write and troubleshoot (still ongoing) and, if they are useful and you use them for your data collection, please acknowledge this use in your work.

 Thank Q.